Large-Momentum Effective Theory: Generalized Collinear Parton Observables

 The quark bilinear operators defining quasi-DAs follow the same renormalization pattern as those defining the quasi-PDFs or quasi-GPDs.
-They are multiplicatively renormalized with two endpoint renormalization factors and a Wilson line mass renormalization that removes power divergences.
-In the literature, two different renormalization schemes have been used to renormalize the quasi-DAs.
-One is to compute the renormalization factors separately, which was mainly used in early studies of meson DAs~\cite{Zhang:2017bzy,Chen:2017gck}.
-The other is to compute them as a whole as was done in the RI/MOM renormalization of quasi-PDFs.
-We briefly outline both strategies below.
+In the literature, the Wilson-line mass-subtraction scheme was used in the first LaMET calculations of the meson DAs~\cite{Zhang:2017bzy,Chen:2017gck}, and the RI/MOM scheme has been adopted in more recent works~\cite{Zhang:2020gaj}.